Relay For Life

-Relay For Life is a community-based walkathon and the largest fundraising event of the American Cancer Society (ACS).
+Relay For Life is a community-based fundraising event for the American Cancer Society (ACS).
 Teams of people, varying in size, alternate between walking laps and interacting with other aspects of the fundraiser.
 Each year, more than 5,000 Relay For Life events are held in local communities, university campuses, and as virtual campaigns over twenty countries.
 As the American Cancer Society's signature event, the mission of Relay For Life is to raise funds to improve cancer survival, decrease the incidence of cancer, and improve the quality of life for cancer patients and their caretakers.

 A Relay For Life event is organized under a volunteer Relay Committee and implemented by volunteers.
 It is often organized as a multi-day public gathering, spanning all day and night in a large outdoor space, and many people bring tents and camp out around the walking tracks.

-According to the Relay for Life 2024 Impact Report, 165,000 participants in the US raised $68 million dollars.
-Since 1985, $6.9 Billion dollars has been raised from Relay For Life events.
+According to the Relay for Life 2024 Impact Report, 165,000 participants in the US raised $68 million.
+Since 1985, $6.9 billion has been raised from Relay For Life events.

 History

 The start

 Dr. Gordon Klatt, a volunteer for the American Cancer Society and a colorectal surgeon from Tacoma, Washington, wanted to find new ways to fundraise for the organization.
 In May 1985, he started a walking marathon to bring awareness around cancer and to raise funds for his local charity.
 Due to his enjoyment of marathons, Klatt walked around the track at Baker Stadium at the University of Puget Sound in Tacoma for 24 hours.
-The 24-hour length represents the ongoing fight someone with a cancer diagnosis participates in.
+The 24-hour length is stated to represent the ongoing fight someone with a cancer diagnosis participates in.
 Throughout the night, friends paid $25 to run or walk 30 minutes with him.
 He walked approximately 83 miles and raised $27,000 for the American Cancer Society.
 Nearly 300 of Klatt's friends, family, and patients watched as he ran and walked the course.

-The first official Relay
+The first official relay

 Following the event, Pat Flynn, an employee of Tacoma Public Schools, heard about Gordon's efforts and donated $10 to the cause.
 Klatt heard about this gesture and the two met up to discuss how this event could happen again the following year.
 Dr. Klatt spread the word of the event around his community to raise funds and invite participants.

 Dr. Gordon Klatt and Pat Flynn, now named the "Mother of Relay", held the first official Relay For Life team event, called the City of Destiny Classic 24-hour Run Against Cancer, the next year at Stadium Bowl with 19 teams and raised $33,000.